+Technological advances, particularly within the fields of AI and robotics in recent years has led to new possibilities when it comes to producing artwork.
+New robotic machines capable of both creating and physically rendering artefacts have opened up new areas of investigation around machine creativity and human/robotic collaboration.
 This paper looks at the potentials afforded by robots when applied to traditional printing techniques such as etching.
-Through experiments using an adapted drawing robot, this study explores the possibilities of creating works where a traditional etching needle is placed into a robot, opening up a new field of digitally enabled etching.
-This work is conducted through a case study with the artist and printmaker lan Chamberlain.
+Through experiments using an adapted drawing robot, this study explores the possibilities of creating works were a traditional etching needle is placed into a robot, opening up a new field of digital etching.

 Etching.
 Robotics.
-Digital.
+Al. Digital.
 Technology.
-Printmaking.
-Drawing.
-Letterpress.